Obesity prevalence still high in the US, but may be leveling off

-The findings arise from two studies, published in JAMA, which analyzed data from the 1999-2008 and 2009-2010 National Health and Nutrition Examination Surveys (NHANES).
+The findings arise from two studies, published in JAMA, that analyzed data from the 1999-2008 and 2009-2010 National Health and Nutrition Examination Surveys (NHANES).

 In the first study, Katherine Flegal (Centers for Disease Control and Prevention, Hyattsville, Maryland, USA) and co-investigators estimated the prevalence of adult obesity, defined as a body mass index (BMI) of 30 kg/m2 or more, in 2009-2010 and compared the results with data from 1999 through 2008.

 The age-adjusted prevalence of obesity in 2009-2010 was 35.7% among men and 35.8% among women.